 1:30-4 p.m.
 NH Youth Climate and Clean Energy Town Hall: Rules of the game

 It turned out that there is an etiquette to this kind of reporting, full of unspoken rules or norms of behavior—rules which I’d broken, without knowing it.
 Yes, candidates are eager to talk to the press, but these days, that definitely comes second to posing for selfies with constituents.
 Only after that is done, is it permissible to throw questions at them.
-(That said, it’s perfectly acceptable for members of the press to jostle one another, elbow their way in to the front of the line, or accidentally bump their rivals with a camera lens.)
+That said, it’s perfectly acceptable for members of the press to jostle one another, elbow their way in to the front of the line, and accidentally (or purposely?) bump their rivals with a long TV camera lens.

-And sometimes you’ll be asked to stand and wait in what one campaign press person explained to me was called the “press gaggle”—in this case, an informal section of stairwell in the lobby, where everyone from the press lined up, cameras, tripods, and recording equipment in hand, each shotgun microphone aimed like a weapon at the candidate.
+And sometimes you’ll be asked to stand and wait in what one campaign press person explained to me was called the “press gaggle”—in this case, an informal section of stairwell in the lobby, where everyone from the press lined up, cameras, tripods, and recording equipment in hand, each microphone aimed like a weapon at the candidate.
 (In a telling coincidence, they’re known as “shotgun” microphones in the trade.)

-One other peculiarity: While everyone in the press corps competes to get in a question sidewise, they all instantly go silent the split-second the candidate opens his mouth to answer a question—they’re eager to record it, and get clean audio.
+One other peculiarity: While everyone in the press corps competes to get in a question sidewise, they all instantly go silent the split-second the candidate opens his mouth to answer a question—everyone is eager to record it, and get clean audio.